GU-CLASP/multimodal-sentence-acceptability/README.md

 Sentence acceptability ratings provided by 7 VLMs (InternVL3-1B, InternVL3-8B, Qwen2.5-3B, Qwen2.5-7B, llava-1.5-7b, gpt-4o & gpt-4o-mini) averaged across multiple attempts (seeds) for each sentence.

 ### 4. `ModelLogits`
-Logits extracted for each sentence preceded by relevant, irrelevant, null visual contexts for 5 open-source VLMs - with multiple attempts (seeds) for each sentence.
+Logits extracted for each sentence preceded by relevant, irrelevant, null visual contexts for the 5 open-source VLMs - with multiple attempts (seeds) for each sentence.

 ---
 ## Code